thatchemistryguy/PyParse/output_desc.rst

 * One hit validation graph is generated per compound
 * All hits (peaks which contain the desired m/z) are plotted by their retention time vs the well in which they were observed.
+* The size of the hit corresponds to the LCMS UV peak percentage area
 * Hits coloured in black are those which were used to generate the heatmap, pie-charts and other outputs
-* Hits coloured in red are those which were discarded by the hit validation algorithm.
+* Hits coloured in red are those which were discarded by the hit validation algorithm, i.e. false positives.
 * Hits are shaped by the cluster to which they were assigned during validation.